This could be either one. They look identical!

 After the introduction of MEAM1 into the United States around 1985, unprecedented losses began occurring on poinsettia in the late 1980s in Florida, followed by high infestations in ﬁeld-grown tomato crops.
 MEAM1 rapidly spread across the southern United States to Texas, Arizona and California, where extreme ﬁeld outbreaks occurred during the early 1990s on melons, cotton and vegetable crops.
 Losses exceeded more than 500 million dollars in one year.

 Indistinguishable morphologically from MEAM1, MED is extremely problematic to agricultural production because populations are highly prone to develop resistance to insect growth regulators (IGRs) and neonicotinoid insecticides.
 Both classes of insecticides are widely used for controlling whiteﬂies in many cropping systems, including cotton, and ornamentals.
 Based on recent reports, we may be in for a challenging year for whitefly management.
 We are receiving reports from the keys to Palm Beach County that whitefly populations in landscapes are reaching unprecedented levels and they don’t seem to be responding to pesticide applications.
-At this point in time, the Q-biotype has been found in three areas: Boca Raton, Palm Beach and Palm Beach Gardens.
+At this point in time, the Q-biotype has been found in 16 retail outlets, 7 wholesale nurseries and 10 residental landscapes.
+These detections have been in Broward, Duval, Highland, Hillsborough, Martin, Miami-Dade, Palm Beach, Pinellas and Seminole counties.
 Samples from all the other difficult to manage populations are the B-biotype.

 Bemisia feeds on a large number of hosts.
 Click Here to download a PDF file that contains a list of Florida plants on which this whitefly has been found.